hauktoma/kafka-rest-proxy-perf-test/README.md

 More details see class `de.enbw.kafka.perftest.utils.PublishSubscribeConfDto`, the parameters not mentioned should not be touched.

+## Distributed mode usage
+See `src/main/kotlin/de/enbw/kafka/perftest/distributed/distributedExecutionHelper.kt`

+`FIXME`: make this more user friendly and usable

 ## Performance test method outline

 - number of producers can be configured per run
 - only single consumer supported per run
   - aim: simulate lag between overwhelming number of producers
-  - assumption: consumer can be scaled horizontally
+  - assumption: consumer(s) can be scaled horizontally
-- offset committing can be configured by the `commitInterval` of the payload
+- offset committing can be configured by the `commitInterval` of the run-execution payload
   - `null` / not set -> will commit synchronously, i.e. next poll of consumer will happen after successful commit only
   - ISO Interval (e.g. `PT1M`) -> will commit asynchronously in this interval independent of the polling / consumption
 - each run should create its own new consumer group and consumer with `latest` offset, so that the topic can be and